 - Gift bags from Hutchinson, Lost Abbey, Source Endurance, WD-40 Bike, Chamois Buttr and Monster Media Racing

-- Registration for the Belgian Waffle Ride
+- Entry into the Belgian Waffle Ride on May 21st

 - Preferred start position at BWR

-- Discounted individual coaching 7 months for the price of 6
+- Discounted individual coaching 7 months for the price of 6 (new clients only)